What We Do

 The GNCT seeks to promote the development of nursing for the benefit of society.
 We do this by funding research into nursing policy and practice.
 The Trustees are also committed to advancing the education of student nurses and further education of Registered Nurses.
 We do this by funding research and through travel scholarships offered in partnership with the Florence Nightingale Foundation.

 The GNCT has funded four research grants as a result of the 2017 call and details can be found on the Research and Scholarship page of this website .

 Each year we issue a call for research grant applications with a specified closing date.
 The focus of the call changes each year.
-The Trustees focus of the call for 2018 is on “Using the evidence – base to improve patient outcome” 4 Grants have been made and successful applicants are being informed .A new focus for 2019 will be announced towards the end of the year.
+The Trustees focus of the call for 2018 is on “Using the evidence – base to improve patient outcome” 3 Grants have been made and successful applicants have been informed .A new focus for 2019 will be announced shortly

 The GNCT fund a limited number of travel scholarships for Registered Nurses that are offered by Florence Nightingale Foundation.
 The Foundation issues an annual call for the scholarships.
 Information about travel scholarships can be found on the Florence Nightingale Foundation website.